Guillaume351/No-Reel-For-Instagram-Safari/README.md

 ## Overview

 **No Reel For Instagram** is a Safari extension that hides Instagram Reels and other distracting surfaces from instagram.com and m.instagram.com.
-Enjoy a calmer feed by stripping Reels entry points, suggested users, and the Stories bar while you browse Instagram.
+Enjoy a calmer feed by stripping Reels entry points, suggested users, and the Stories bar while you browse Instagram on your Mac or iPhone.

-**Currently available for macOS.**
+**Available for macOS and iOS (iPhone).**

 ## Features